 Next up you are to do some burpees.
 These are done starting from a standing position and then drop a squat with your hands on the floor.
 Then you should thrust your legs back to assume a push-up position.
 In the end, once again you could return to squat and then to your standing position.
 You could also do mountain climbers or jumping jacks.
 10 reps first round, 15 reps second round and 20 reps third round.
 It should be done non-stop without any rests.

 This is another great exercise that works; it works your upper body.
 Hang from two parallel bars and keep your arms straight while keeping your shoulders positioned above your hands.
 Then you should lower your body until you have your arms bent at a 90 degrees angle.
 Then left and repeat this exercise.
 Do three sets of 15 reps each.

-There is no need for any introduction for this exercise, a great full body exercise; the jump rope should be done without any stops.
+There is no need for an introduction to this exercise, a great full body exercise; the jump rope should be done without any stops.

 Here is one for your arms, shoulders and of course your back muscles.
 This gives you shape.
 Hang from a bar with your arms extended and your palms facing away from your body.
 Then you should pull your body up until you have your elbows bent and you have your head is higher than your hands.
 Three sets of 10, 15 and 20 reps.

 Sitting on the floor, keep your knees bent with your toes towards the ceiling.
 Lean slightly on your back until your abs contract, cross fingers about a foot in front of your belly button and move your hands towards the floor on your right side and then to the floor on your left side.
 Repeat.

 Stand on a flat surface and step forward with one leg and bend down until the front knee is at 90 degrees and the back knee is almost touching the surface, while you keep your body straight.
 Push back with your front leg to a standing position and repeat the exercise with the alternate leg.